-MRI Chair Jörg Balsiger is among the guest editors of this MRD focus issue, which explores innovation in mountains as multidimensional & context-specific.
+MRI Chair Jörg Balsiger is among the guest editors of this MRD focus issue, which explores innovation in mountains as multidimensional and context-specific.
 Articles examine how social, institutional, technological, and scientific innovations can advance – or hinder – sustainable mountain development.

 How can innovation contribute to sustainability in mountains?
 Articles in this focus issue offer a diverse array of insights: In Yunnan, China, walnut producers used their local agency to build resilience in response to booms and busts of the crop.
 In mountain product value chains across Europe, ecological practices are often linked to social innovation and collaborative governance.
 In Valle d’Aosta, Italy, local views on the circular economy indicate that such a model is well suited for mountain areas, but the transition requires sociocultural change and targeted policies.
 And an analysis of debates on landscape and the energy transition in the Austrian, German, and Swiss Alps shows that spatial planning has a crucial role to play in governing the process.